Lgarces33/springboot-securityProject/README.md

 # springboot-securityProject
 A webapp focusing on the usage of Springboot Security

-The project is ready to be deployed to a cluster and is just a matter of request the ural of the pod, in the case you´re running Minikube you could run this command in order to expose the service provided by authproject:
+The project is ready to be deployed to a Kubernetes cluster and is just a matter of request the url of the pod, in the case you´re running Minikube you could run this command in order to expose the service provided by authproject:

 minikube service authproject --url